How to Create a Website

 - A Testimonials Page: where they can read reviews from all your satisfied customers

 - A Privacy Page: where you put info about what you do with any information you get from visitors, what cookies you use and the rest of the legal stuff you need to protect yourself.
 You can read about this here privacy page info

 - A Sitemap: A page which has a list of links to all the pages and posts on your website.
 This lets visitors jump anywhere without having to navigate around the site and makes your website more search engine friendly.

 Plan your core pages (or sections if it is a one page website) and stick to them or you may start adding pages of 'relevant information', before you know where you are you've added another 20 pages to your website.

-This is extra information, so keep it off your main website then when you have finished you can write these extras as posts for your blog.
+This is extra information, so keep it off your main website then when you have finished you add these extras as posts for your blog.

-Step 5 lists minimum pages or sections (these are the most visited pages on all websites and so are the most important) : Home, About, Services, Contact and Blog.
+List your minimum pages or sections, these are the most visited pages, so are the most important: Home, About, Services, Contact and Blog.